arnewohletz/AllMyNotes/source/tutorial/python/project_setup.rst

     pyenv activate pipx

-Next, let's install pipx:
+Next, install pipx:

 .. prompt:: bash (pipx)

     pip install pipx

-Now, we have to ensure that the packages installed via pipx are added to our PATH variable.
-This ensures that those are executable from anywhere (only must to be done once):
+Pipx puts an executable binary of all installed packages inside a designated directory.
+To make sure that this directly is callable from anywhere, add it to your PATH variable (one-time step) via:

 .. prompt:: bash (pipx)

     pipx ensurepath

-Now we're ready to install cookiecutter & pip-tools in it:
+Now pipx is ready to install cookiecutter & pip-tools in it:

 .. prompt:: bash (pipx)